To Aggregate or Not? Learning with Separate Noisy Labels: Introduction

-Rather than proposing a new method to complement existing solutions, we revisit the choice of aggregating separate noisy labels and aim to provide new understandings to the question: { } Our main contributions can be summarized as follows: \squishlist \item We provide theoretical insights on how separation methods and aggregation ones result in different biases (Theorem~\ref{tm:bounds_ce},~\ref{tm:bounds},~\ref{tm:bounds_pl}) and variances (Theorem~\ref{thm:var_l},~\ref{thm:var_lc},~\ref{thm:var_pl}) of the output classifier from training.
-Our analysis considers both the standard loss functions in use, as well as popular robust losses that are designed for the problem of learning with noisy labels. \item Our theoretical results reveal that separating multiple noisy labels is preferred over label aggregation when the noise rates are high, or the number of labelers/annotations is insufficient.
+Our main contributions can be summarized as follows: \squishlist \item We provide theoretical insights on how separation methods and aggregation ones result in different biases (Theorem~\ref{tm:bounds_ce},~\ref{tm:bounds},~\ref{tm:bounds_pl}) and variances (Theorem~\ref{thm:var_l},~\ref{thm:var_lc},~\ref{thm:var_pl}) of the output classifier from training.
+Our analysis considers both the standard loss functions in use, as well as popular robust losses that are designed for the problem of learning with noisy labels. \item By comparing the analytical proxy of the worst-case performance bounds, our theoretical results reveal that separating multiple noisy labels is preferred over label aggregation when the noise rates are high, or the number of labelers/annotations is insufficient.
 The results are consistent for both basic loss function $\ell$ and robust designs, including loss correction and peer loss. \item We carry out extensive experiments using both synthetic and real-world datasets to validate our theoretical findings. \squishend